openedx/edx-documentation/en_us/course_authors/source/cohorts/cohort_config.rst

       - **Notes**
     * - Valid .csv file

-      - Must be a properly formatted comma-separated values file:
+      - The file must be a properly formatted comma-separated values file:

         * The file extension is .csv.
         * Every row must have the same number of commas, whether or not there are values in each cell.
     * - UTF-8 encoded

-      - Must be saved with UTF-8 encoding so that Unicode characters display correctly.
+      - You must save the file with UTF-8 encoding so that Unicode characters display correctly.

         See :ref:`Creating a Unicode Encoded CSV File`.

     * - Header row
-      - Must have a header row, with column names exactly as specified in "Columns" below.
+      - You must include a header row, with column names exactly as specified in "Columns" below.
     * - One or two columns identifying students
-      - Must have at least one column identifying students:
+      - You must include at least one column identifying students:

         either "email" or "username", or both.